 This contribution must be informed in the Withholding Statement (Form 499R-2/W-2PR) or in Form W-2, if you are a federal employee.
-If such contribution is not reported in Form W-2, you must submit the last payment stub of the calendar year.

 Line 2 - Enter all contributions made to a qualified Individual Retirement Account (IRA).
 The maximum deduction for an individual is \$3,000, or your adjusted gross income from salaries or the earnings attributable to professions or business, whichever is smaller.